opensyria/OpenSyria/doc/wallet-security.md

 ### How It Works

-When you encrypt your wallet with `encryptwallet`, OpenSyria:
+When you encrypt your wallet with `encryptwallet`, OpenSY:

 1. Derives an encryption key from your passphrase using a Key Derivation Function (KDF)
 2. Encrypts all private keys using AES-256